ihmeuw/vivarium_research/docs/source/models/causes/malaria/index.rst

 and its effects.
 Therefore, malaria is included to capture CGF's effects on malaria, but does not include additional detail not relevant for this model.

+Our rate based recovery method will approximate the duration seen in GBD, but might have simulants with improbably high or low durations due to random chance.
+In the future, we might consider a time based duration that would more accurately replicate the 14-28 day duration from GBD.
+We do not expect this limitation to have a significant impact on our results.

 .. todo::

    Continue to add to this section as needed